Appers-lab/mls-admin/README.md

 - type "ld" (land)

 The version we are using is called RETS.
-There is no official documentation for RETS, though you can find some related documents and manuals online (find one and we put its link here).
-The only guide I had was a php file by the name of *RETS.PHP* given to us by the vancouver real estate board (by [this link](http://members.rebgv.org/rets/)) and it demonstrates how to connect to their RET and fetch different types of data.
+There is no clear-and-cut get-started tutorial for using RETS, though you can find the ooficial manual at [this link](https://www.reso.org/rets-specifications/) (not sure which RETS version applies to ours, I once used the manual for version 1.7 ...)
+The only practical guide I had was a php file by the name of *RETS.PHP* given to us by the vancouver real estate board (by [this link](http://members.rebgv.org/rets/)) and it demonstrates how to connect to their RET and fetch different types of data.
 I refactored the code and created a more organized version with three php files as you can see in the /fetcher folder.
 But we need to convert them all into NodeJS first in order to combine it with the pusher tool, and eventually into a full-fledged ExpressJS server.

 Onboarding Task
 ---------------------
 Take a look at the starter file [RETS.PHP](http://members.rebgv.org/rets/RETS.txt).
 No need to understand its RETS class and all the details, just see how they fetch the data, etc. Then checkout my /fetcher folder (particularly data-fetcher.php) to see how I use the class RETS for fetching MLS data.
 Get a general sense.

 Tools
 ------------------------